NishantLuitel/Nepali-Spell-Checker/README.md

-# Nepali-
+# Nepali-spell-checker
-Nepali spelling correction
+The Nepali spell checker repository uses the noisy channel technique to perform spelling corrections.
+We use different variants of both Language model and Error model.
+Those variants are briefly explained below:

 ## Language Models